panda7789/docs.cs-cz/docs/csharp/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md

     122, 94, 92, 91, 91
     ```

-2. <span data-ttu-id="fd2d4-110">Zkopírujte následující řádky do souboru s názvem *names.csv* a uložte jej do složky projektu.</span><span class="sxs-lookup"><span data-stu-id="fd2d4-110">Copy the following lines into a file that is named *names.csv* and save it to your project folder.</span></span> <span data-ttu-id="fd2d4-111">Soubor představuje tabulku, která obsahuje příjmení, jméno a ID studenta.</span><span class="sxs-lookup"><span data-stu-id="fd2d4-111">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span></span>
+2. <span data-ttu-id="31827-112">Zkopírujte následující řádky do souboru s názvem *names.csv* a uložte jej do složky projektu.</span><span class="sxs-lookup"><span data-stu-id="31827-112">Copy the following lines into a file that is named *names.csv* and save it to your project folder.</span></span> <span data-ttu-id="31827-113">Tento soubor představuje tabulku, která obsahuje příjmení, jméno a ID studenta.</span><span class="sxs-lookup"><span data-stu-id="31827-113">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span></span>

     ```csv
     Omelchenko,Svetlana,111